Aviation Maintenance: Everything You Need to Know

 Your software’s primary job is to make life easier for your team, not harder.
 Look for a platform with a clean, intuitive interface that technicians can use without needing a computer science degree.
 The system should offer comprehensive aircraft maintenance management, allowing you to track everything from scheduled checks and AD compliance to individual part histories with ease.
 If your team spends more time fighting the software than fixing aircraft, you’ve chosen the wrong tool.
 The goal is to reduce paperwork and administrative tasks so your technicians can focus on what they do best: ensuring aircraft are safe and airworthy.
 A user-friendly system reduces training time and helps your entire team work more productively from day one.

-Handling Your Data: Migration, Integration, and Security
+Data Migration, Integration, and Security Checklist

 Moving to a new system can feel daunting, especially when you think about all your existing data.
 A good software partner will have a clear, proven process for migrating your historical records without losing a single entry.
 Beyond migration, consider how the software integrates with other parts of your business.
 Can it connect with your purchasing and inventory control to automate parts ordering?
 Finally, don't overlook security.
 Your maintenance and operational data is highly sensitive.
 Ensure the software has robust security measures, like encryption and user-based access controls, to protect your information from unauthorized access and ensure you remain compliant with industry regulations.

-Getting Your Team Onboard with New Software
+How to Get Your Team to Adopt New Software

 A new software tool is only as good as the team using it.
 That’s why training and support are critical.
 Before you commit, ask potential vendors what their onboarding process looks like.
 Do they offer comprehensive training for everyone, from technicians to managers?
 Is their support team responsive and knowledgeable about aviation maintenance?
 Beyond formal training, look for software that’s designed for the reality of the hangar floor.
 Modern tools like the SOMA Production App put powerful features in the palm of a technician's hand, making adoption feel less like a chore and more like a genuine upgrade to their daily workflow.
 Involve your team in the selection process to build buy-in from the start.